MIT-REALM/architect_rss_22/README.md

 python -m ipykernel install --user --name=architect_env
 ```

+Hardware experiments currently require `rospy` (must be installed separately) and other dependencies specified in `requirements_hw.txt`

 ## Warning: Research code may contain sharp edges!

 Architect is under active development as part of research in the [Reliable Autonomy Laboratory](realm.mit.edu) at MIT (REALM).
 We will aim to release a tagged version to coincide with each new publication and major advance in capabilities, but we currently cannot commit to a stable interface.